-- Understanding and prediction of physico-chemical and biological degradation processes of cultural artefacts, including climate change, and predictive heritage studies.
+- Understanding and prediction of physico-chemical and biological degradation processes of cultural artifacts, including climate change, and predictive heritage studies.

-- Development and application of analytical and imaging methods or equipments for non-invasive, non-destructive or portable analysis of artwork and objects of cultural significance to identify component materials, degradation products and deterioration markers.
+- Development and application of analytical and imaging methods or equipment for non-invasive, non-destructive or portable analysis of artwork and objects of cultural significance to identify component materials, degradation products and deterioration markers.

 - Development and application of invasive and destructive methods for understanding the provenance of objects of cultural significance.

-- Development and critical assessment of treatment materials and methods for artwork and objects of cultural significance.
+- Development and critical assessment of treatment materials and conservation of artwork and objects of cultural significance.